JeffreyBenjaminBrown/hode/docs/rslt/rslt.md

 For instance, we could refer to the "likes" `Tplt` as "_ likes _", and the "maybe" `Tplt` as "maybe _".

-Note that "separator" and "joint" are imperfect metaphors:
+Note that the term "separator" is not exactly accurate:
-A joint in a `Tplt` in Hode usually separates two things, but in some cases it only borders on one
+A separator in a `Tplt` in Hode usually separates two things, but in some cases it only borders on one
-(like the "sometimes" in "everybody #needs somebody #sometimes).
+(like the "maybe" in "#maybe I'm amazed", or the "sometimes" in "everybody #needs somebody #sometimes).

 ## Compound `Rel`s